 - Now place the other cake on top, flat side facing down.

-Ideally place the finished cake into the fridge for 1 hour, as this allows the cream to firm up and makes slicing easier.
+Place the finished cake into the fridge for 1 hour, as this allows the cream to firm up and makes slicing easier.

 As with all cream cakes they are at their best on the day they are made.
 Wrap any leftover cake in cling film, alternatively place in an airtight container and store in the fridge.
 Eat within 2 days of assembling.